AbdoulRahimBarry/GitOps-Argocd/README.md

 gcloud container clusters get-credentials cluster_name --zone zone_name --project project_name
 ```

-I used Helm and kubernetes provider in Terraform to install and configure Traefik, Cert-manager
+I used Helm and kubernetes provider in Terraform to install and configure Argocd